amiralles/parca/README.md

 ### About the name
-> Atropos was the oldest of the Three Fates, and was known as the "inflexible" or "inevitable."
+> Parca (Atropos in greek) was the oldest of the Three Fates, and was known as the "inflexible" or "inevitable."
 **It was Atropos who chose the mechanism of death and ended the life of mortals by cutting their thread** with her "abhorred shears."

-Making an analogy with greek mythology, Atropos (the library) decide how to finish the life  of a given execution thread.
+Making an analogy with greek mythology, this library decide how to finish the life  of a given execution thread.